FZambia/centrifuge/docs/content/overview.rst

 When it can be helpful
 ----------------------

 Everywhere you need real-time web page updates and do not want to use existing external hosted services like pusher.com or pubnub.com.

-There are tons of use cases where Centrifuge could be helpful - chat, graphs, comments, counters, games etc. Or you just want to know how many users currently watching web page.
+There are tons of use cases where Centrifuge could be helpful - chat, graphs, comments, counters, games etc.

+Or you just want to know how many users currently watching web page and who are they.

 How it works